Models

 The Multilingual v2 model does a better job of normalizing numbers, so we recommend using it for phone numbers and other cases where number normalization is important.

-For low-latency or Conversational AI applications, best practice is to have your LLM normalize the text before passing it to the TTS model.
+For low-latency or Conversational AI applications, best practice is to have your LLM normalize the text before passing it to the TTS model, or use the apply_text_normalization parameter (Enterprise plans only for v2.5 models).

 Turbo v2.5